derjust/BigData/README.md

         .withSideInputs(isdHistoryView).of(new WeatherDataEnricher(isdHistoryView)));
 ```

-**Hint:** Side inputs are immutable and are kept in memory of each worker.
-Therefore they are a perfect fit for simple lookup data structures.
+**Hint:** Side inputs are immutable and are stored in the memory of each worker.
+They are therefore a perfect fit for simple lookup data structures.

-## Filtering and more Aggregating Logic
+## Filtering and additional Aggregating Logic
 Filtering is a powerful tool within Dataflow.
-The SDK comes with a bunch of pre-definied comparison functions for numbers.
+The SDK comes with a various predefined comparison functions for numbers.

-As we want to filter for weather around New York, a custom filter is needed:
+Since we want to filter for weather around New York, a custom filter is needed:

 ```java
 package com.sungard.advtech;